StackStorm/st2-docker/README.md

 ## Register the pack config

-If you copied the file in or, you will need to register it. st2client does not need access to the configs directory, as it will talk to st2api.
+If you used `docker cp` to copy the config in, you will need to manually load that configuration.
+The st2client service does not need access to the configs directory, as it will talk to st2api.

 ```shell
 $ docker-compose run st2client st2 run packs.load packs=git register=configs